Common reasons for medical device recalls

 Reducing medical device risks and software risks: ISO13485-2016

 To reduce risks to patients in relation to medical devices and their software technologies, medical device quality systems must meet expected standards.
-These standards generally include: ISO13485-2016 requirements, PIC/S Annex 11 (Computerised Systems) product-specific GMP requirements, Data Integrity GMP compliance standards, SaMD GMP guidelines for stand-alone software products, and other relevant engineering standards, PIC/S guidelines, and national laws.
+These standards generally include: ISO13485-2016 requirements, PIC/S Annex 11 (Computerised Systems) product-specific requirements if applicable, Data Integrity standards, SaMD GMP guidelines for stand-alone software products, and other relevant engineering standards, ISO/industry guidelines, and national laws.

 Note: Products in the category of Software as a Medical Device (SaMD) are subject to specific medical device software regulations.
 Complete the SaMD regulatory guidelines training course (online).